 by Art Gutman Ph.D., Professor, Florida Institute of Technology

 In a more recent development, Manheim Entities (i.e., MAGS and MAI) agreed to a consent decree to be disbarred rather than submit to OFCCP jurisdiction.
-The consent decree was signed on September 13, 2011 and can be viewed here.
+The consent decree was signed on September 13, 2011.
 The decree, in part, states:

 [T]he Manheim Entities and their officers, agents, employees and purchasers agree not to bid for, knowingly enter into, knowingly perform work, or knowingly provide services necessary to any future Government contracts or subcontracts, except as otherwise provided for in the Consent Decree below.